aicrumb/Markov-Model/README.txt

 might actually be one of these?: https://en.wikipedia.org/wiki/Markov_chain

+Advantages:
+  Easy to implement
+  Quicker to run (in most cases?)
+Disadvantages:
+  Larger Models take up more space than DNNs
+  Larger Models can be slower than DNNs
+  "Overfits" almost constantly with smaller corpora

 i dont know the difference and didn't do any research beforehand because honestly i didn't care to learn about these i usually use deep learning anyway like